UnstableDesign/AdaCAD/docs/reference/operations/sawtooth.md

 tags: [advanced, structure]
 ---
 # sawtooth
+Creates a sawtooth pattern (e.g. mountain/valley zigzag) of a user specified width with a user specified number of teeth in the sawtooth as described by the segments parameter

 ![file](./img/sawtooth.png)

-## Description
-Creates a sawtooth pattern (e.g. mountain/valley zigzag) of a user specified width with a user specified number of teeth in the sawtooth as described by the segments parameter

 ## Parameters
 - `ends`: the number of ends in the structure